AP SUMMER ASSIGNMENT DUE 9/2/14

 B. Double Entry Journals

-In preparation for the AP Test, we will be reading a variety of nonfiction as part of our
+for the AP Test, we will be reading a variety of nonfiction as part of oursummer reading.
+Students will complete a reader's response journal of thoughts and

 reactions as they read.
 This journal will be a double-entry journal that will contain (15) significant passages from each of the books.
 The passages can be of various lengths, but each